Palda97/LPDocumentation/README.md

 # Architecture and technologies

 Both link server and android application will be written in [Kotlin](https://kotlinlang.org/).
-Pipeline servers will communicate with the link server using by sending JSON-LD objects and the link server will communicate with android application by sending JSON objects.
+Pipeline servers will communicate with the link server by sending JSON-LD objects and the link server will communicate with android application by sending JSON objects.
 The link server will be using [Ktor](https://ktor.io/) framework.

 ![server architecture img](https://raw.githubusercontent.com/Palda97/LPDocumentation/master/pics/bc-servers.png)